-When the Pavilion opened in 2006, it only had 10 rooms but during the years they expanded to 3 more buildings, now offering 36 room and suites thorough the property.
-Each and every room and suite has different design, some of them even offer a private plunge pool.
+When the Pavilion opened in 2006, it only had 10 rooms but during the years they expanded to 3 more buildings, now offering 36 rooms and suites through the property.
+Each and every room and suite has a different design, some of them even offer a private plunge pool.

 We stayed in one of the Double Rooms in the building near the Sun Pool.
 Due to being on the ground floor, our room has a limited view but it was equipped with everything we needed: a big double bed with mosquito nets, a comfy sofa, a separate working area with a desk and a chair and a stylish bathroom with rainfall shower.

 Service & Facilities

 The pools are definitely the crown jewels in the hotel.
 You can find two separate pools in the common area, the Lush Pool is the biggest one.
 It’s located between the entrance and the main building with the reception, surrounded by lush green trees and plants.

 There are many sun loungers around the pool so it’s an amazing place for both relaxing or taking a dip in the water.